Multigrid-Augmented Deep Learning Preconditioners for the Helmholtz Equation using Compact Implicit Layers: Numerical Results

 \section{Numerical Results}

-In this section, we report our results and demonstrate the efficiency of the proposed techniques, focusing mostly on the better scalability of the implicit U-Net.
-We compare the implicit network to a V-cycle-only preconditioner, as well as an encoder-solver U-Net without the implicit step, called the \emph{explicit U-Net}.
+In this section, we report our results and demonstrate the efficiency of the proposed techniques, focusing mostly on testing the scalability of the implicit U-Net.
+We compare three preconditioning methods: an encoder-solver with an implicit U-Net (as in \cref{fig:implicit_encoder_solver}) followed by a shifted Laplacian V-cycle, an encoder-solver U-Net without the implicit step (called the \emph{explicit U-Net}) also followed by a V-cycle, and lastly a V-cycle-only preconditioner.

 We train instances of the explicit and implicit U-Nets, where each is exposed to domains of increasing size in a round-robin fashion: training alternates between $128 \times 128$, through $256 \times 256$ and finally $512 \times 512$.
-For each dataset and network type, we train three different network instances: one is trained on $128 \times 128$ problems only, the next is trained with samples up to $256 \times 256$, and the last one is trained on all three sizes.
-Each time we have the same amount of total samples.
+We train three different network instances for each dataset and network type: one is trained on $128 \times 128$ problems only, the next is trained with samples up to $256 \times 256$, and the last is trained on all three sizes.
+Each time, we have the same number of total samples.
+These tests show the influence of the training problem sizes on the test performance on larger problems, showing the importance of multiscale training.
 We elaborate on the training and architecture details in \cref{sec:arch_training_details}.
-After training, each network instance, followed by a V-cycle, is tested as a preconditioner to FGMRES on a batch of 1000 right-hand sides.
+After training, each network instance, followed by a V-cycle, is tested as a preconditioner to FGMRES(10) on a batch of 1000 right-hand sides.

 The slowness models for training and testing are generated from the CIFAR-10~\cite{Krizhevsky09learningmultiple}, OpenFWI Style-A~\cite{deng2021openfwi} and STL-10~\cite{coates2011stl10} datasets.
 We scale each sample up to the appropriate size, smooth it slightly using a Gaussian kernel, and normalize the values to the range $[0.25,1]$, as depicted in \cref{fig:datasets}.